 Embase is one of the largest databases for biomedical research articles.
 It is especially useful to find literature on drugs, chemicals and medical devices.
 Medline records from 2010 onwards are included.
 Coverage: 1974 - present, daily updates (conference abstracts indexed from 2009 present) Self-teaching module: Embase LibGuide Recommended related databases: PubMed / MEDLINE, Cochrane Library, Web of Science

 MEDLINE is a biomedical database with a content that is nearly identical to PubMed.
 It is a licensed database with a different search interface and more sophisticated search options, such as proximity searching.
 Coverage: 1946 - present, daily updates Recommended related databases: Embase, Cochrane Library, Web of Science

 PubMed is a freely accessible database and the most consulted database for biomedical research articles.
 Its content contains Medline, but with a different search interface and search options.
 Coverage: 1946 - present, daily updates Self-teaching module: PubMed Basics, PubMed Advanced Related databases: Embase, Cochrane Library, Web of Science

-The Web of Science by Clarivate Analytics contains references of international journal articles from all scientific disciplines.
+The Web of Science by Clarivate Analytics contains the Web of Science Core Collection (from 1945-...) with references of international journal articles, conference proceedings, books and book chapters from all scientific disciplines.

 It includes data from eight citation indexes: